Scoop: Coming Up on a Rebroadcast of THE FLASH on THE CW - Tuesday, March 31, 2020

 Based on the characters from DC, THE FLASH is from Bonanza Productions Inc. in association with Berlanti Productions and Warner Bros.
 Television, with executive producers Greg Berlanti ("Arrow," "Pan"), Sarah Schechter ("Arrow," "Pan") and Eric Wallace ("Teen Wolf," "Eureka").

-Scoop: Coming Up on a New Episode of SUPERGIRL on THE CW - Sunday, March 29, 2020
+Scoop: Coming Up on a Rebroadcast of DC'S LEGENDS OF TOMORROW on THE CW - Tuesday, March 24, 2020

-Scoop: Coming Up on a New Episode of BATWOMAN on THE CW - Sunday, March 29, 2020
+Scoop: Coming Up on a Rebroadcast of DC'S LEGENDS OF TOMORROW on THE CW - Tuesday, March 31, 2020

-Scoop: Coming Up on a Rebroadcast of SHARK TANK on ABC - Saturday, March 14, 2020
+Scoop: Coming Up on a Rebroadcast of THE FLASH on THE CW - Tuesday, March 24, 2020

+Scoop: Coming Up on a New Episode of GOOD GIRLS on NBC - Sunday, April 5, 2020

-Scoop: Coming Up on a Rebroadcast of SHARK TANK on ABC - Saturday, March 21, 2020
+Scoop: Coming Up on a New Episode of ZOEY'S EXTRAORDINARY PLAYLIST on NBC - Sunday, April 5, 2020

 Barry Allen (Grant Gustin) lived a normal life as a perpetually tardy CSI in the Central City Police department.
 He was adopted by his best friend, Iris West's (Candice Patton) father, Detective Joe West (Jesse L. Martin) after Barry's mother was murdered.
 Barry's life was forever changed the night the S.T.A.R.
 Labs Particle Accelerator exploded, creating a DARK MATTER lightning storm that struck Barry, bestowing him with super-speed and making him the fastest man alive.
 But Barry wasn't the only person who was given extraordinary abilities that night.
 The DARK MATTER also created meta-humans, many of whom have wreaked havoc with their powers on Central City.
 Barry teamed up with his friends at S.T.A.R Labs, Caitlin Snow (Danielle Panabaker), Cisco Ramon (Carlos Valdes), and Dr. Harrison Wells (Tom Cavanaugh), to begin a journey as THE FLASH and protect the people of Central City from these powerful new threats.